thekangster/wordle-solver/hw4/DESIGN.md

-bfs function (takes Graph pointer g, int i, int j) keep a set of vertices that we have visited keep a queue of vertices that we want to visit put the starting vertex into the queue while there are more places to visit in the queue
+bfs function (takes Graph pointer g, int i, int j) keep a set of vertices that we have visited keep a queue of vertices that we want to visit initialize a path and set steps to 0 extend the path by i queue the vertex i while there are more places to visit in the queue
     dequeue the next place to visit
     if it is our intended destination
       return the path
-    else make sure it is in the set of visited nodes enqueue each of its neighbors that have not been visited
+    else make sure it is in the set of visited nodes enqueue each of its neighbors that have not been visited return empty path

-dfs function (takes Graph pointer g, int i, int j) same as bfs but replace the queue with a stack
+dfs function (takes Graph pointer g, int i, int j) keep a set of vertices that we have visited keep a stack of vertices that we want to visit initialize path and set steps to 0 extend the path by i push i onto the stack while there are more places to visit in the stack
+    pop the next place to visit
+    if it is our intended destination
+      return the path
+    else make sure it is in the set of visited nodes push each of its neighbors that havent been visited onto the stack return empty path
 ```